danielperez660/IndividualProject/README.md

 If initial interaction between the phone and the beacon is set up then there will be an attempt to interact with the time logging website to log how long the worker has been in the office for.

 ## Log

+### 30-10-19
+* Research into the use of androidstudio
+* changes to the android application which allows it to use bluetooth
 ### 22-10-19
 * Github repository setup
 * Research into previous projects using beacons